Tiered storage in Aiven for ClickHouse®

 The tiered storage in Aiven for ClickHouse® consists of the following two layers:

-• SSD - the first tier: Fast storage device with limited capacity, better suited for fresh and frequently queried data, relatively costly to use
+- Network-attached block storage (cloud provider-managed disks) - the first tier: Fast storage with limited capacity, optimized for fresh and frequently queried data, and relatively costly compared to object storage

-• Object storage - the second tier: Affordable storage device with unlimited capability, better suited for historical and more rarely queried data, relatively slower
+- Object storage - the second tier: Affordable storage with unlimited capacity, better suited for historical and more rarely queried data, and relatively slower.

 On the Aiven tenant (in non-BYOC environments), Aiven for ClickHouse tiered storage is supported on the following cloud platforms: